ant-design/ant-design-mobile-rn/components/locale-provider/index.en-US.md

 ---
 category: Components
-title: LocaleProvider
+title: Provider
 type: Other
 ---

-`LocaleProvider` provides a uniform localization support for built-in text of components.
+`Provider` provides a uniform localization support for built-in text of components.

 ## Usage

-`LocaleProvider` takes use of [context](https://facebook.github.io/react/docs/context.html), a feature of React, to accomplish global effectiveness by wrapping the app only once.
+`Provider` takes use of [context](https://facebook.github.io/react/docs/context.html), a feature of React, to accomplish global effectiveness by wrapping the app only once.

 ```jsx